 In network terms, the photon servers simply share the client work, so the wave front going left is run by two servers, as is the one going right (Figure 3.23b).
 The entangled photons look and act like photons, but each is in effect half spin-up and half spin-down.

 Why then is the initial spin conserved?
-When a physical event restarts one photon, the merger ends, as one server restarting leaves the other to run the other photon with the opposite spin.
+When a physical event restarts one photon, the merger ends, as one server restart leaves the other to run the other photon with the opposite spin.
 Which server restarts is random, as it depends on server access, but the result is always two photons with opposite spin.
-Spin is then always conserved because the processing before and after a restart is always identical (Figure 3.23c).
+Spin is always conserved because the processing before and after a restart is always identical (Figure 3.23c).

 Entanglement is then non-local for the same reason quantum collapse is, that client-server effects ignore the screen transfer rate we call the speed of light.
-The maximum speed of a point moving across a screen depends on the screen refresh rate, but a CPU doesn’t have to move to a screen pixel to change it, it just acts directly.
+The speed of a point moving across a screen depends on the screen refresh rate, but a CPU doesn’t have to move to a pixel to change it, it just acts directly.
 Likewise, photon servers ignore how far apart entangled photons are when they act on the screen of our space.

 How then do entangled photons adjust spin instantly, faster than the speed of light?
 If both photon servers share the work of both wave fronts, they are already in place to handle any physical event, so nothing has to go anywhere to maintain the total spin.
 When either server restarts, the other just carries on running the other wavefront, so entanglement doesn’t contradict the speed of light limit.